danielgil/steg-server/README.md

 Testing
 -------
-For the first prototype, only the simplest Steganography method is supported, thus a simple curl call will suffice:
+For a simple standalone test, you can use curl:
 ```
 $ curl -H "Accept-Encoding: gzip, deflate, <hidden message>"
 ```
-For now, the format of the message is:
+The format of the message is:
 ```
 knockcode|length|payload
 ```